fmrtl73/pxdocs/content/portworx-install-with-kubernetes/cloud/gcp/gke/upgrade-nodes.md

 8. In the GKE console, find the node by name and [delete the instance](https://cloud.google.com/compute/docs/instances/deleting-instance#delete_an_instance).

-9. Choose a storageless node and restart Portworx so it becomes a storage node:
+9. Choose a storageless node and restart Portworx so that it becomes a storage node:

     ```text
     kubectl label <node> px/service=restart --overwrite